gitslaton/HARIS/semantics.md

 ### Comments ###
-Commenting in HARIS are declared by the combination of the `+` symbol and the `-` symbol, creating `+-`.
+Commenting in HARIS is declared with the combination of the `+` symbol and the `-` symbol, creating `+-`.
 To end a comment, whether on one or multiple lines, use the reverse, as in `-+`.
 The following is an example:
 ```
 +-This is a single line comment.-+